Rintaro1234/MLAnalyzer/README.md

 # MLAnalyzer
-This is the ptoject for my school assigntment. not for public user.
-I'll not mind you use this app. but, I'll not do support, trabbleshooting, and regulaly update.
+This is the project for my school assignment. not for public users.
+I don't mind your using this app. but, I'll not do support, troubleshooting, and regular update.